 Sakura weaved through the morning crowds as best she could.
 She had spent too long doing her hair this morning and completely forgot about the orientation ceremony at the academy.
 She was already thirty minutes late and as things were she wasn't even going to make it to the first class on time.

-Today was a very special day in the young girl's life, however.
+Today was a very special day in the young girl's life.
 It marked the beginning of the third and final year of the shinobi academy.
 If Sakura passed this year, she would be an official Genin of Konoha.
-That would mean that Sasuke would finally pay her some attention and that she'd finally be better than that pig, Ino...not that her grades from last year weren't already far above everyone else's.
+That would mean that Sasuke would finally pay her some attention and that she'd finally be better than that pig, Ino.
+A full ninja, with all the rights and privileges therein.
+She would be able to stand on her own two feet as an adult in the village.

 "Watch where you're going, brat!" some decidedly unpleasant woman yelled out as Sakura brushed past her.